 Jake and Gino are specialists at buying apartment buildings and multi-family investment properties.
-They’ve build a large portfolio of real estate and these guys provide a wealth of information on how their business works.
+They've built a large portfolio of real estate and these guys provide a wealth of information on how their business works.

 Gino knows a lot about how to identify and explore new markets.
 This information is important because not all markets are created equal.
-Some areas are ripe with opportunity while others have some serious challenges when it comes to finding deals with build-in equity and major cash flow potential.
+Some areas are ripe with opportunity while others have some serious challenges when it comes to finding deals with built-in equity and major cash flow potential.

 When you understand how to move outside of your immediate sphere and identify other markets that can provide the growth opportunity you need, you'll see how powerful this information can be.

 Are you having trouble finding deals in your market?

 Does it ever seem impossible to track down any properties with positive cash flow?

 You are not alone in that sentiment.
 I live in the New York metro area, about an hour north of New York City.
 My market is notorious for properties with very poor cash flow because of high taxes, high insurance costs and high costs per unit.